What to Wear in Sri Lanka: Female Packing List

 What should I wear in Sri Lanka?

-How to Dress in Sri Lanka as a Woman
+How to Dress in Sri Lanka as a Woman: Quick Guide

-Before we dive into the packing list, let’s talk about what clothes to wear in Sri Lanka.
+Short on time?
+Here’s the quick answer to what clothes to wear in Sri Lanka.

 Me, wearing tea plucking hat and basket, with a lady in a sari also wearing a tea pluckers basket and a man in a shirt at Demodara Tea Estate in Sri Lanka.